 Her experiment started off with a startling discovery. ""We were shocked,"" Meredith Agle, a Ph.D. candidate who helped conduct the experiment told Aces College News .
 They had been swabbing inch-square sections of floor around high-traffic areas on campus but they couldn't find enough germs to test with. ""We didn't even find a countable number of bacteria on the floor.
 We thought we might have made a mistake, so we tried again with the same result.
 Then we went back to look for spore-forming organisms, such as Bacillus, something that would resist dry conditions, but we couldn't find any spores either.""

 Either bacteria don't occur naturally in Illinois or U of I has a top notch cleaning crew, so the team created a controlled simulation using 2-inch squares of rough and smooth-sided tiles coated in an E. coli broth.
 Gummi Bears and Fudge Stripe cookies were placed onto both surfaces for five seconds, then measured for the presence of pathogens. ""We did see a transfer of germs before five seconds,"" Agle told WebMD. ""We were dealing with a large number of cells.""

 Overall, this small scale-study made a number of interesting observations beyond the fact that falling food doesn't stun bacteria for any measurable amount of time: 70 percent of women and 56 percent of men queried admitted to invoking the rule and all those surveyed were more likely to invoke the rule for a piece of candy than they were for vegetables.

-The Annals of Improbable Research honored Clarke with the 2004 Ig Nobel Prize in public health for her pioneering work.
+The Annals of Improbable Research honored Clarke with the 2004 Ig Nobel Prize in public

 Contradiction and Affirmation